GRASSY MOUNTAIN GOLD

 Grassy Mountain – Permitting Progress

-Grassy is advancing through a comprehensive state and federal permitting process led by the U.S. Bureau of Land Management (BLM) and the Oregon Department of Geology and Mineral Industries (DOGAMI).
-This process reflects nearly a decade of in-depth scientific studies across water, wildlife, air quality, cultural resources, and other key areas.
+Grassy is advancing through detailed federal and state permitting processes led by the U.S. Bureau of Land Management (BLM) and the Oregon Department of Geology and Mineral Industries (DOGAMI).

 Local support in Malheur County